eugenealegiojo/elementor-free-addon/README.md

 Free components/addons for Elementor.

-These addons have a basic features and ready to use.
-If you want a specific and customize features, just DM me and don't forget to bring some coffee ;)
+These addons offer basic features and are ready to use.
+If you're seeking specific and customized features, just DM me, and don't forget to bring some coffee ;)

-If you are a dev, feel free to contribute.
+If you're a developer, feel free to contribute.